Munich-Quantum-Software-Stack/QDMI/README.md

 ### Why is it written in C and not in Python?

-The interface is written in C to allow close integration within the MQSS and fulfill the performance as well as stability requirements of such an HPC system.
+The interface is written in C to allow close integration within the MQSS and fulfill the performance as well as stability requirements needed for production systems, in particular as we scale quantum systems.
+Further, this enables a clean integration into existing and well-established system software stacks, including those for HPC.

 ### Can I still integrate my Python code?

 Python natively allows calling C APIs.
 So while it might not be as straightforward as the usage from C/C++, it is definitely possible.
+However, we generally do expect Python-based programming approaches to be used as front-ends, feeding into a natively implemented compiler infrastructure, which then relies on QDMI.
+This is very analog on how Python is used in many other parts of high-performance computing.

 ## Contact